 Caring for children in your own home

-It's an offence to care for children if you receive a reward, e.g. you get paid or receive a gift i.e. shopping, flowers etc.
+It's an offence to care for children if you receive a reward (get paid, receive a gift for example shopping, flowers) when you are not registered.

-The Childcare and Early Years Service (CEYS) team are responsible for the initial registration and annual re-registration of all childminders.
+The Childcare and Early Years Service (CEYS) team are responsible for registration and review of all childminders.

-If you are considering becoming a registered childminder you should read the requirements of registration so you can make an informed decision about whether to proceed.
+If you're considering becoming a registered childminder you should read the requirements of registration of childminders so you can make an informed decision about whether to proceed.
 You must make sure you meet the requirements of registration before you can become registered.

 Requirements of Registration Childminders